Good Fats and Bad Fats on Keto: The Best Fats and Oils for Your Keto Diet

 How to cook with ghee on Keto:

 - KETO COFFEE: – adding a tablespoon of ghee to your morning coffee (along with a scoop of keto collagen) gives you an energy-boosting beverage to start your day with.
+Make it a mocha with CoBionic collagen peptides.

 - SAUTES – ghee is great for browning meats with or sauteing vegetables.
 Try making it your go-to cooking fat for frying food with!